tolicodes/articles/outlines/api-scraping.md

 Once you start using the more advanced parts of the API you may want to fork the repository to make it fit your needs, or even write your own.

-If you are using a lesser supported API, you may be forced to roll your own implemen
+If you are using a lesser supported API, you may be forced to roll your own implementation.

+In this case you have an option of using ES6's `fetch` function or an exisiting library such as [axios](https://github.com/axios/axios).
+I like axios because it supports Promises and has a clean syntax.

 ### Setting up our example app - Twitter scraper